wp-plugins/photosmash-galleries/readme.txt

     * Added ability to send emails upon Approve/Reject of images in moderation.

-= 0.4.01 – 09/04/2009 =
+= 0.4.01 ñ 09/04/2009 =

     * Added ability to Import images to PhotoSmash galleries from the WordPress Media Library.
 This lets you use the WP Media uploader (multiple simultaneous uploads) in Admin, then import them into galleries.
     * Changed the default delete from deleting the Media Library images to be on-demand in Photo Manager.
 Deleting a gallery does not delete Media Library images now.
 Too much risk.
     * Fixed a javascript bug - when uploading images with the new (0.4.00) WP upload functionality, the link to the image was broken until you reloaded the page.

-= 0.4.00 – 09/01/2009 =
+= 0.4.00 ñ 09/01/2009 =

     * This gets a version bump!
 Added option [is default for new installs] to use WordPress upload functionality.
 Can optionally add uploaded images to the WP Media Library.
-Set these options in PhotoSmash Settings…top of the Uploading tab.
+Set these options in PhotoSmash SettingsÖtop of the Uploading tab.
 This is in preparation for the upcoming new WordPress 2.9 media features.
 By adding these images to the Media Library, you should be able to utilize new features that WordPress builds in.
-The new WP 2.9 feature set hasn’t been officially announced yet, but stay tuned!!!
+The new WP 2.9 feature set hasnít been officially announced yet, but stay tuned!!!
 This should also solve upload issues where people have trouble with folder permissions.
 I could be wrong, but I think this is pretty big :P
-    * Fixed a couple of annoying ThickBox images that weren’t loading.
-You have to set the variables in the page footer…FYI.
+    * Fixed a couple of annoying ThickBox images that werenít loading.
+You have to set the variables in the page footerÖFYI.

 = 0.3.07 - 08/27/2009 =